 How it works

 An extension can add a menu to your WP/LR Sync menu so make sure you check it out.
-In the case of the Post Types extension (which is a powerful one), there is a new menu.
+In the case of the Theme Assistant extension (which is the most powerful and used one), there is a new menu.
 Check the options for it.
 There is also a little presentation of this extension here.

-Once you are happy with an extension, just forget about WP/LR Sync.
+Once you are happy with the extensions, just forget about WP/LR Sync.
 It will keep your WordPress synchronized with your Lightroom naturally.

 This extension allows you to link and sync:

 - an LR collection to a WP post type (for example post, page, product, gallery, portfolio, etc…)